M

 They can say Yes or No for whether they want another card.
 The rule is that they must say the number within three seconds to keep the cards.
 This forces students to remember English numbers and think fast.

 Pull your lesson plan out and look at the target language.
-Write the vocabulary on the board and also a few plausible, but nonsense, additions.
+Write the vocabulary on the board and also a few plausible, but nonsensical, additions.

 Example: bear, cat, dog, peay, bat, chio, nad, hen, poq, rat

-Give a marker or chalk to the students, or a different color to each team.
+Give each student a marker or chalk, or a different color for each team.
 They have 3-4 minutes to circle the words they think are actual English words.

-Read Juliana’s story for ideas on how to get creative with ESL activities for young learners (spoiler alert: prep required!)
+Read Bridge grad Juliana’s story for ideas on how to get creative with ESL activities for young learners.

 Quickly draw stairs on the board, going downward.
 Shout, “AHHHHHHHHHHHHHHH, a monster!” and draw a shark, dragon, or otherwise terrifying thing on the board at the bottom of the stairs (Pro Tip: all young learners will laugh hard if you label this monster as yourself!).